Module 13: Rent Collection & Late Payment – LandlordPass

 Day 3–7 — Wait for Payment or Dispute

-The tenant can: (a) pay in full within 5 days — notice is cancelled, or (b) file a dispute with the RTB to contest the notice.
+The tenant can: (a) pay in full within 5 days — notice is cancelled, or (b) file a dispute with the RTB within 5 days to contest the notice.
 Check the RTB system to see if a dispute has been filed.

 After 5 Days — No Payment, No Dispute